-The mean time to an improved water source in Muhanga district is 9.6 minutes, which is also below the national average (14.4 minutes).
+The mean time to an improved water source Rusizi district is 11 minutes, which is below the national average (14.4 minutes).

 Figure 4.3 Percentage of households within 15 minutes' walking distance to improved water source, by district

 The WHO/UNICEF Joint Monitoring Programme defines an 'improved sanitation facility' as flush toilets and pit latrines with a floor slab.